1datcodes/NotchWar/README.md

 **APCSA Final Project: NotchWar**

 *Author: Michi Tanaka, mt50737@pausd.us*

 This repository is to store my Final project for my APCSA class.

 **Contents**
 *Main.java*
-  - Main driver of the game
+  - The main driver of the game
 *Player.java*
   - Extends queue data structure
   - Stores the hand for each player